williamdemeo/Isotopy/README.md

 Isotopy
 =======

-This repository contains a files related to a research paper submitted to the journal [Algebra Universalis](http://link.springer.com/journal/12) about *isotopic algebras*.
+This repository contains a files related to a research paper  about *isotopic algebras* submitted to the journal [Algebra Universalis](http://link.springer.com/journal/12).

 **Title:** Isotopic algebras with nonisomorphic congruence lattices
 **Author:** William DeMeo (williamdemeo at gmail)